 Time passes incredibly quickly on moving day, and just as it’s easy to forget to take a break to feed and water yourself, it's easy to forget to cater for your pet, especially if you're used leaving them to eat, drink and go to the toilet whenever they please.
 Make sure you pop in reguarly to leave them food and drink, and check they can access everything they might need.

 When it comes to feline friends – check if there is already a cat flap on your new door and perhaps tape it up until you’re ready to let your cat explore the neighbourhood.

 Be sure to take the time to introduce your pet to the new home.
 Let them explore each room and space so that they become comfortable with it.
 Relocate them from the room you kept them safe in, so they now have their own set area, and make a fuss of them.
 Having some quiet time with their human in this new, strange place is probably the best thing for them.
 Try and renew old routines as soon as possible, whether that’s the time the food bowl is put down, or your evening walk.

 Your pet may seem ‘out of sorts’ for the few days after your move – they’re just getting their bearings.
 Have a look for any dangers or escape routes that weren’t in your old home, and deal with them accordingly.

 International moves with pets

-If you’re moving internationally with pets, there’ll be a lot more to considering, including shipping times, vaccines and getting a pet passport.
-Have a look at our ‘moving internationally with pets’ article to get a list of what to do when you’re moving abroad.
+If you’re moving internationally with pets there’ll be a lot more to consider, including shipping times, vaccines and getting a pet passport.
+Have a look at our article on moving internationally with pets to get a list of what to do when you’re moving abroad.